jumanzoru/Lie-Detector-Agent/README.md

 * **E**nvironment: Only able to see the input statement and the training data.
 * **A**ctuators: the input cell and output cell.
 * **S**ensors: the input cell.
 This is a goal based model, with the only goal to find the probability of lie, and return a output based on that value.
+This is a memory based model.
+It needs to look at the training data everytime it makes a decision.

 ## Method